josejorgeruiz/KnowledgeBase/Leadership (Folder)/Domains of Competence.md

 Leaders who design for all three Domains of Competence—using DOES as the practice, levels of work and horizon-based governance as scaffolds, and a shared language to avoid category errors—create organizations that remain reliable as they scale and renewable as conditions change.
 The payoff is strategic agility with operational steadiness: a firm that can apply sound judgment and strong execution across a growing footprint, for longer.

+---
+## Keywords
-**Keywords:** Domains of Competence, ability, capability, capacity, competence, DOES leadership model, levels of work, management horizon, organizational capability, assessment, governance
+Domains of Competence, ability, capability, capacity, competence, DOES leadership model, levels of work, management horizon, organizational capability, assessment, governance